-The Loma del Aire occupies a privileged location on the northeastern edge of the Sierra Norte Natural Park.
+The Loma del Aire occupies a privileged location on the northeastern edge of the Sierra Norte Morena Park.
 It offers panoramic views of the typical Seville’s Sierra Morena landscape from the 740-metre summit: hills and mountains of medium-altitude with valleys and rivers in some areas.
 The Canario and Quiruela hills and the ravines along the Rivera de Onza Stream can be easily identified.

 The Cornisa de los Alcores crosses the municipalities of Carmona, El Viso del Alcor, Mairena del Alcor and Alcalá de Guadaíra in a northeast-southwest direction.
 This sloped plateau stands out against the flat countryside of the Guadalquivir Depression in which it is located.
 It is a relatively low plateau of up to 242 metres with moderately steep slopes.